prasanthvenkatachalam/react-native-sticky-notification/README.md

 # react-native-sticky-notification

 Customizable Sticky Notification for Android, that contains maximum of five clickable buttons.
 This act as a Service in android.
-You have to use the buttons respectively for any operataions in your project.
+You have to use the buttons respectively for any operataions in your react native project.

 ## Installation